Key takeaways

 Manufacturing methods are constantly evolving.
-Today, the industry reaches far and wide, with a vast range of types and subtypes of manufacturing.
+Today, the industry reaches far and wide, with a vast range of types and subtypes of manufacturing, as well as different manufacturing software solutions and processes to support them.
 But no matter which area your business falls under, you’ll need to adopt one of the 6 types of manufacturing processes.

 What is a manufacturing process?